tsuereth/glog/content/post/2020/06/12_batmanarkhamcity.md

 rating = ["Awesome"]
 +++

-{{% game "Batman: Arkham City" %}}Batman: Arkham City{{% /game %}} is still a super-fun implementation of Batman's rogues gallery in an atmospheric open-world sandbox.  <i>But...</i> revisiting the game does shine more light on its shortcomings than I saw in 2011.
+<game:Batman: Arkham City> is still a super-fun implementation of Batman's rogues gallery in an atmospheric open-world sandbox.  <i>But...</i> revisiting the game does shine more light on its shortcomings than I saw in 2011.

 In retrospect, a key aspect of Arkham City's story is that despite being "in" an open world, all the important parts are linear.
-It's really not that different from {{% game "Batman: Arkham Asylum" %}}Arkham Asylum{{% /game %}}'s style of storytelling -- but with city blocks, instead of narrow corridors, punctuating mission objectives.
+It's really not that different from [Arkham Asylum](game:Batman: Arkham Asylum)'s style of storytelling -- but with city blocks, instead of narrow corridors, punctuating mission objectives.

 To put it another way: Arkham City's sandbox is built to support its story, more than the other way around.
 Side missions aren't just wholly detached from the main storyline, they also tend to be insubstantial on their own.
 Creative effort was clearly far more focused on the story missions than on other activities in the open world.

-(Compared to the side missions in {{% game "Batman: Arkham Origins" %}}Arkham Origins{{% /game %}}, which I recently called {{% abslink href="2020/06/07/maybe-not-the-hero-we-need-right-now/" %}}"uncompelling"{{% /abslink %}}, I still think Arkham City's are more interesting... but not by very much.)
+(Compared to the side missions in [Arkham Origins](game:Batman: Arkham Origins), which I recently called {{% abslink href="2020/06/07/maybe-not-the-hero-we-need-right-now/" %}}"uncompelling"{{% /abslink %}}, I still think Arkham City's are more interesting... but not by very much.)

 That being said, despite the highlight of Arkham City being its narrative, that story falls short of the bar set by Arkham Asylum.
 And I can pin the blame for that on two men in paricular: Mr. Freeze and Ra's al Ghul.